tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * This concept evolved over the last several decades to more complex models that proposed building connections between neurons, to the modern day creation of what we now call neural networks.

-Continue to the slide "The Future is Here: Applications of Neural Nets" and highlight the following:
+Continue to the slide "The Future Is Here: Applications of Neural Nets" and highlight the following:

 * Neural networks are here to stay, and applications become more common every day.